Suraj3579/Suraj3579/README.md

 - 🌱 I’m currently learning Android APP Development and MongoDB
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Hobbies: Play Tennis, Watch Football and Anime
+- ⚡ Hobbies: Playing Tennis, Watching Football and Anime

 ### Connect with me: